• Skip to primary navigation

 Next, prep your work area and pat the wings dry.
 Arrange the wings on a wire rack.
 Whisk the salt, baking powder, cumin, and paprika together.
 Add in the garlic powder and mix.

-Sprinkle the spice blend over the wings flipping to lightly coat all sides.
+Sprinkle the seasoning mixture over the wings flipping to lightly coat all sides.

 Place the wings in a single layer in the basket of the air fryer and cook at 400 for 20 – 22 minutes, flipping halfway through.
 If you have a large air fryer flipping isn’t necessary but for small models, it’s needed.